HR leader

 Don't miss Karishma's and Kelsey's tips to build an effective AI strategy.

-When implemented thoughtfully, AI offers employees more breathing room and energy to focus on what matters most.
+When implemented thoughtfully, AI can give employees more breathing room and more energy for the work that matters most.

 AI advantages and how they reduce burnout